rkapl123/DBAddin/docs/DBModif.md

 *  `deleteBeforeMapperInsert` (only DBMappers, Boolean): removes all content of the table before inserting the contents again.
 *  `onlyRefreshTheseDBSheetLookups` (only DBMappers, String): contains a list of addresses of DBListfetch function cells in the DBSheetLookups sheet that exclusively should be refreshed after the corresponding DBSheet was saved.
 If empty, all lookups are refreshed when the DBSheet was saved.
 Always provide a comma BEFORE the cell address (e.g. `<onlyRefreshTheseDBSheetLookups>,Q1,S1</onlyRefreshTheseDBSheetLookups>` to prevent refreshing of all lookups (DBListfetch functions) in sheet DBSheetLookups, except those in cell Q1 and S1)!
 *  `preventColResize` (only DBMappers, Boolean): prevent automatic resizing of DB Mappers columns to include new ones, this is useful if header columns can be added accidentally and thus lead to errors.
 *  `preventAutoInc` (only DBMappers, Boolean): prevent autoincrement functionality for tables that have autoincrementing primary keys.
-To be used together with `set IDENTITY_INSERT <tablename> ON` in "Additional Code at begin".
+To be used together with `set IDENTITY_INSERT <tablename> ON` in "Additional Code at begin" in order to directly insert primary keys into an identity field.

 ## Settings